On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: REDUNDANCY OF CIs

 \subsection{Graphical Criteria for Redundancy}

-These definitions beg the question of whether there is a criterion to find the purely graphically redundant CI-statements.
-We will first present results showing which CI-statements cannot be purely graphically redundant, and then see a sufficient graphical criterion that covers a broad class of examples where they are.
-Especially, \cref{prop:markov_network_markovian,prop:protocol_graph_markovian} show cases where all \emph{in}dependences are Graphoid-redundant. \begin{corollary}[\citet{verma1990causal} Thm.
-2] \looseness=-1Let $M$ be a Graphoid independence model over a set of nodes $\bV$, and $\pi:\bV\to \N$ be an ordering of $\bV$.
-Let $L_\pi$ be a causal input list for $M$, i.e. for $X, Y, \bZ \in \CI(\bV)$ we have $\CI(X, Y\mid \bZ) \in L_\pi$ iff $\pi(X) < \pi(Y)$ and $\bZ = \{Z\in\bV :\: \pi(X) \neq \pi(Z) < \pi(Y)\}$. \todo{Insert space for readability} Let $G(\pi)$ be the DAG over $V$ with an edge from $X\in\bV$ to $Y\in \bV$ iff $(X\not\ind Y \mid \bZ) \in L_\pi$ for some $\bZ\subseteq \bV$.
-Then every \emph{in}dependence in $M_{G(\pi)}$ is Graphoid-redundant w.r.t. $L_\pi$. \end{corollary} \begin{corollary}[\citet{geiger1993logical} Thm.
-12] \looseness=-1Let $M$ be a Graphoid independence model over a set of nodes $\bV$.
-Let $L$ be the set of CI-statements $L = \{\CI(X, Y\,|\, \bV\setminus\{X, Y\}) :\: X, Y\in \bV,\, X\neq Y\}$.
-Let $G(L)$ be the undirected graph over $\bV$ with an edge between $X, Y\in \bV$ iff $(X\not\ind Y \mid \bV\setminus\{X, Y\}) \in L$.
-Then every \emph{in}dependence in $M_{G(L)}$ is Graphoid-redundant w.r.t. $L$. \end{corollary} \looseness=-1Note that the PC algorithm is not guaranteed to return a graph that is Markovian to the conducted tests if its assumptions are violated (see \cref{ex:pc_not_markov} in \cref{sec:additional_examples}) and therefore not all \emph{in}dependences are necessarily Graphoid-redundant.
+These definitions beg the question of whether there is a criterion to find the PGM-redundant CI-statements.
+We will first present results showing which CI-statements cannot be PGM-redundant, and then see a sufficient graphical criterion that covers a broad class of examples where they are.
+In particular, \cref{prop:markov_network_markovian,prop:protocol_graph_markovian} show cases where all \emph{in}dependences are GA-redundant. \begin{corollary}[\citet{verma1990causal} Thm.
+2] Let $M$ be a Graphoid independence model over a set of nodes $\bV$, and $\pi:\bV\to \N$ be an ordering of $\bV$.
+Let $L_\pi$ be a list of CI-statements from $M$ such that for $X, Y, \bZ \in \CI(\bV)$ we have $\CI(X, Y\mid \bZ) \in L_\pi$ iff $\pi(X) < \pi(Y)$ and